Zero seller fees — every saleBuilt by ex-estate agentsLiverpool-based · Nationally active70%+ sold before auction day †

 Property118 — UK landlord community & parliamentary reporting

-Property lawyer David Smith has warned that the 12-month re-letting restriction under Ground 1A could "unintentionally reduce the availability of rental properties" — noting that around a quarter of properties listed for sale under possession grounds never actually sell and would, under the new rules, have to sit empty for a year before being re-let.
+Property lawyer David Smith has warned that the new post-possession re-letting restriction could "unintentionally reduce the availability of rental properties" — noting that around a quarter of properties listed for sale under possession grounds never actually sell and would, under the new rules, have to sit empty for a year before being re-let.

 David Smith — Property Litigation Partner, Spector Constant & Williams